 - Verifying lender licensing through provincial regulatory databases

-- Avoiding lenders requesting upfront fees or unusual personal information
+- Avoiding lenders that request upfront fees or unusual personal information

-- Researching companies through Better Business Bureau and consumer review platforms
+- Researching companies through the Better Business Bureau and consumer review platforms

 - Understanding provincial lending cost limits and reporting violations